pjvenda/ha-aws-billing/README.md

 ## The details

+If you want to implement this mechanism, please follow the details in the order listed.
+Data export, Lambda function API gateway and homeassistant setup.

 ### AWS Billing and Cost Management -> Data Export

 This is what AWS provides as the means to round up billing data across the entire account.

 The Data Export - named `billing-homeassistant-export` in my case - is set to Legacy CUR Export.
+The information generated in this Data Export is a long list of items handled by AWS and the impact that their use had on the billing calculation.
 It should be setup with the following settings:

 Data Export Delivery Options
 * Report Data Time Granularity: `daily`